jhhr/autoEaseFactor/config.md

 **moving_average_weight**

 - Specifies how much weight to place on more recent reviews over old reviews.
+Bigger -> more recent gets more weight.
+Smaller --> old reviews get more equal weight.
-Note: this is very senstive, values between 0.07 and 0.3 are about right for most people.
+Note: this is very sensitive, values between 0.07 and 0.3 are about right for most people.
 - default: 0.2